alcazar90/wandb-cicid/README.md

 # wandb-cicid

-These are resources for GitHub actions focus on CI/CD.
+This repo contrains resources for GitHub actions focus on CI/CD.
 Based on the wandb CI/CD MLOps course.